paulmaddela/amplify_recruitment_challenge/README.md

 Output plots are present in the folder output/plots

-Since packarat was used, this code should run on any other system
+Since packrat was used, this code should run on any other system